|

 here in Grand Ledge for

-the right of this text.
+He shot the image tothe right of this text.

-The ice formation in the center of his photo stands
+%20R2.jpg) | The ice formation in the center of his photo stands

 in front of an entrance to a small cave in the ledges.
 I have walked